in•no•vate – v. To begin something new: introduce.

 The Appalachian Renaissance Initiative supports bold and locally directed improvements in leadership, teaching and learning that directly improve achievement.
 ARI and member districts serve as an innovation laboratory for public education with an emphasis on rural communities.
-The east Kentucky region is experiencing a renaissance that is being led by educators.
-The work underway is a catalytic model that will inform and support other communities working to dramatically improve educational outcomes for students in rural schools nationally.
+The eastern Kentucky region is experiencing a renaissance that is being led by educators.
+The work underway is a catalytic model that will inform and support other communities working to dramatically improve educational outcomes for students in rural schools nationally and beyond.

 Proposed innovations should be framed around specific teaching and/or learning goals.

-All submissions will be evaluated by an external review team using the attached Scoring Guide.
+All submissions will be evaluated by an external review team using the enclosed Scoring Guide.